brenden3160/Calculator/README.md

 // i use escape sequence on 19 (a shortcut for new line and tab and other stuff like that

 // hi :)
+the break statement allows you to leave a loop or switch operator precedence is like PEMDAS but with extra steps for java.